thisdot/starter.dev/starters/lit-mobx-vaadin/README.md

 - `api` - contains functions that can be used to contact the Starter.dev API
 - `components` - contains re-usable components used inside of the project
 - `pages` - contains page components that are rendered when certain routes are visited
-- `styles` - contains stylsheets used by multiple components
+- `styles` - contains stylesheets used by multiple components

 ### Development
-- Clone the starter kit
+- We recommend using the starter.dev CLI to create your own copy of this kit.
 ```bash
 npm create @this-dot/starter -- --kit lit-mobx-vaadin
 ```